Cristian Rodríguez: Return to Uruguay

 On 3 February 2017, Rodríguez announced his return to Peñarol.
 He went on to win the 2017 and 2018 national championships as well as the 2018 Supercopa Uruguaya, ending his second stint in April 2021 with 126 appearances and 39 goals in all competitions.

 Rodríguez joined Club Plaza Colonia de Deportes on 20 April 2021.
 On 17 January 2023, he announced his retirement at the age of 37.

 International career

 Rodríguez made his Uruguay national team debut at age 18 in a friendly against Mexico, and represented the nation in two Copa América tournaments, scoring in the 2007 edition in a 4–1 quarter-final win over Venezuela, the hosts.
-After assaulting Argentina's Gabriel Heinze during the 2010 FIFA World Cup qualifying stage (0–1 home loss) he received a four-match ban, and coach Oscar Tabárez opted to not select him for the final stages in South Africa.
+After assaulting Argentina's Gabriel Heinze during the 2010 FIFA World Cup qualifying stage (0–1 home loss) he received a four-match ban, and coach Oscar Tabárez opted to not select him to the final stages in South Africa.

+Picked for the 2011 Copa América in Argentina, Rodríguez featured against Peru (1–1) and Mexico (1–0 victory) in the group stage.
+Uruguay went on to win the tournament for the 15th time in their history.

 Rodríguez was included in the 2015 Copa América squad, scoring the only goal in the tournament opener against Jamaica in Antofagasta.
-The 32-year-old was also selected for the 2018 World Cup.
+The 32-year-old was also selected to the 2018 World Cup.